-The representatives may engage in stabilizing transactions, short sales and purchases to cover positions created by short sales, and penalty bids or purchases for the purpose of pegging, fixing or maintaining the price of the common units, in accordance with Regulation M under the Exchange Act:
+The underwriter may engage in stabilizing transactions, short sales and purchases to cover positions created by short sales, and penalty bids or purchases for the purpose of pegging, fixing or maintaining the price of the common units, in accordance with Regulation M under the Exchange Act:

-- Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - A short position involves a sale by the underwriters of common units in excess of the number of units the underwriters are obligated to purchase in the offering, which creates the syndicate short position.
-This short position may be either a covered short position or a naked short position.
-In a covered short position, the number of common units involved in the sales made by the underwriters in excess of the number of common units they are obligated to purchase is not greater than the number of common units that they may purchase by exercising their option to purchase additional common units.
-In a naked short position, the number of common units involved is greater than the number of common units in their option to purchase additional common units.
-The underwriters may close out any short position by either exercising their option to purchase additional common units and/or purchasing common units in the open market.
-In determining the source of common units to close out the short position, the underwriters will consider, among other things, the price of common units available for purchase in the open market as compared to the price at which they may purchase common units through their option to purchase additional common units.
-A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering. - Syndicate covering transactions involve purchases of common units in the open market after the distribution has been completed in order to cover syndicate short positions. - Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the common units originally sold by the syndicate member is purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions.
+- Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - A short position involves a sale by the underwriter of common units in excess of the number of units the underwriter is obligated to purchase in the offering, which creates the syndicate short position.
+In a naked short position, the number of common units involved is greater than the number of common units the underwriter is obligated to purchase in the offering.
+The underwriter must close out any naked short position by purchasing common units in the open market.
+A naked short position is more likely to be created if the underwriter is concerned that there could be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering. - Syndicate covering transactions involve purchases of common units in the open market after the distribution has been completed in order to cover syndicate short positions. - Penalty bids permit the underwriter to reclaim a selling concession from a broker/dealer when the common units originally sold by such broker/dealer are purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions.

 These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of our common units or preventing or retarding a decline in the market price of the common units.
 As a result, the price of the common units may be higher than the price that might otherwise exist in the open market.
-These transactions may be effected on the New York Stock Exchange or otherwise and, if commenced, may be discontinued at any time.
+These transactions may be effected on the NYSE or otherwise and, if commenced, may be discontinued at any time.

-Neither we nor any of the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the common units.
-In addition, neither we nor any of the underwriters make representation that the representatives will engage in these stabilizing transactions or that any transaction, once commenced, will not be discontinued without notice.
+Neither we nor the underwriter make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the common units.
+In addition, neither we nor the underwriter make any representation that the underwriter will engage in these stabilizing transactions or that any transaction, once commenced, will not be discontinued without notice.

-Electronic Distribution
+Electronic distribution

-A prospectus supplement in electronic format will be made available on Internet sites or through other online services maintained by one or more of the underwriters and/or selling group members participating in this offering, or by their affiliates.
+A prospectus supplement in electronic format will be made available on internet sites or through other online services maintained by the underwriter and/or selling group members participating in this offering, or by their affiliates.
 In those cases, prospective investors may view offering terms online and, depending upon the particular underwriter or selling group member, prospective investors may be allowed to place orders online.
-The underwriters may agree with us to allocate a specific number of common units for sale to online brokerage account holders.
-Any such allocation for online distributions will be made by the representatives on the same basis as other allocations.
+The underwriter may agree with us to allocate a specific number of common units for sale to online brokerage account holders.
+Any such allocation for online distributions will be made by the underwriter on the same basis as other allocations.

-Other than the prospectus supplement in electronic format, the information on any underwriter's or selling group member's website and any information contained in any other website maintained by an underwriter or selling group member is not part of the prospectus or the registration statement of which this prospectus supplement and the accompanying prospectus forms a part, has not been approved and/or endorsed by us or any underwriter or selling group member in its capacity as underwriter or selling group member and should not be relied upon by investors.
+Other than the prospectus supplement in electronic format, the information on the underwriter's or selling group member's website and any information contained in any other website maintained by the underwriter or selling group member is not part of the prospectus or the registration statement of which this prospectus supplement and the accompanying prospectus forms a part, has not been approved and/or endorsed by us or the underwriter or selling group member in its capacity as underwriter or selling group member and should not be relied upon by investors.

-Relationships/FINRA Rules
+Relationships/FINRA rules